All About Your RV Furnace: Electric and Propane

 An electric RV heater will run for as long as you have electricity available.

 If you’re plugged into shore power, your RV battery will not die.
 If you are not hooked up, you can count on a 100-amp-hour lead acid battery to give you about 12 hours of furnace run time before it reaches 50% capacity.
-These batteries are not supposed to be drained beyond 50%, so you will need to seek out a way to charge at this point.
+These batteries are not supposed to be drained beyond 50%, so you will need to charge at this point.

 As far as propane RV furnaces go, you can count on these to run for as long as you have propane and battery power available.

-A 20-pound propane tank holds about 4.6 gallons of propane, and as mentioned above, an RV furnace eats through about a gallon every three hours.
+A 20-pound propane tank holds about 4.6 gallons of propane, and an RV furnace sucks up about a gallon every three hours.
 This means you can run your furnace for about 13 hours on a single 20-pound propane tank.

 How do I know if my RV heater is gas or electric?

 Generally speaking, RVs come equipped with a propane furnace when they leave the factory.
-Some do also include an electric heat pump and will include an electric heat option on the thermostat.
-That said, even those units with heat pumps will have a propane furnace as well.
+Some also include an electric heat pump and will include an electric heat option on the thermostat.
+Even those units with heat pumps will have a propane furnace as well.
 Unless some significant changes were made to your RV before you bought it, you can pretty much count on having a propane furnace.

 Can you leave an RV furnace on overnight?